 The mission of IDSS is to advance education and research in state-of-the-art analytical methods in information and decision systems, statistics and data science, and the social sciences, and to apply these methods to address complex societal challenges in a diverse set of areas such as finance, energy systems, urbanization, social networks, and health.

-IDSS comprises a number of academic programs, including those offered by the Statistics and Data Science Center (SDSC):
+IDSS offers academic programs, some via the Statistics and Data Science Center (SDSC):

 - Doctoral Program in Social and Engineering Systems (SES)